-Primordial black holes (PBHs) have attracted a lot of attention since it was first suggested by Zel'dovich more than 50 years ago~\cite{Zeldovich:1967lct}.
+Primordial black holes (PBHs) have attracted much attention since it was first suggested by Zel'dovich more than 50 years ago~\cite{Zeldovich:1967lct}.
 Contrary to the black holes resulting from the death and collapse of stars in their final evolution stage, PBHs are formed by cosmological processes in the early Universe.
 In 1971, Hawking proposed the first mechanism of PBH production~\cite{Hawking:1971ei,Carr:1974nx}: the fluctuations of a radiation-dominated Universe can produce some overdense regions.
-Once the density of the region $\delta=\Delta\rho/\bar{\rho}$ exceeds a critical value $\delta_c\simeq w$, the overdense region can stop expanding and re-collapse to form PBHs when the region enters the horizon.
+Once the density of the region $\delta=\delta\rho/\bar{\rho}$ exceeds a critical value $\delta_c\simeq w$, the overdense region can stop expanding and re-collapse to form PBHs when the region enters the horizon.
 Cosmic inflation~\cite{Ivanov:1994pa,Randall:1995dj,Garcia-Bellido:1996mdl} is commonly considered a primary source of density perturbation.
 The large curvature perturbations generated by the quantum fluctuations of the scalar fields are dominated by the density perturbations once they exit the horizon~\cite{Garcia-Bellido:1996mdl}.
-Other sources for PBH production include the collapse of topological defects such as cosmic strings~\cite{Hawking:1987bn,Polnarev:1988dh,Brandenberger:2021zvn} and closed domain walls~\cite{Ipser:1983db,Ferrer:2018uiu,Liu:2019lul,Gouttenoire:2023gbn,Ge:2023rrq}, the density perturbation from Q-balls during a matter-dominated era~\cite{Cotner:2016cvr,Cotner:2019ykd}, the collision of bubble walls~\cite{Crawford:1982yz,Kodama:1982sf,Hawking:1982ga,Johnson:2011wt,Kusenko:2020pcg} and the collapse of false-vacuum patches during a first-order phase transition~\cite{Baker:2021sno,Gross:2021qgx,Kawana:2021tde,Liu:2021svg,Baldes:2023rqv,Flores:2024lng,Gouttenoire:2023naa,Lewicki:2023ioy}.
+For other PBH production mechanisms, we refer to Refs.~\cite{Sasaki:2018dmp,Carr:2020gox} for a recent review.